How to Find a Solicitor

 Finding a solicitor can feel like walking into a minefield or taking a leap of faith.
 There are thousands of solicitors based in the UK and some are more helpful than others.
 You will find solicitors in large corporate firms, at small independent sole practitioners and also through online services.

 Recommendations are often a good guide.
-If you are aware of any friends, family members or colleagues that have dealt with solicitors recently then you may wish to contact them to find out the experiences which they had.
-If they found a particular solicitor provided a professional service in the past then you may wish to choose the same solicitor.
-If dealing with a solicitors firm you may also wish to research them on the internet as there is likely to be feedback pages created by previous clients.
+If you are aware of any friends, family members or colleagues who have dealt with solicitors recently, then you may wish to contact them to find out their experiences which they had.
+If they found a particular solicitor provided a professional service in the past, then you may wish to choose the same solicitor.
+If dealing with a solicitor’s firm, you may also wish to research them on the internet, as there are likely to be feedback pages created by previous clients.

 Do I need a notary?